About Us

 'Producer'

 Anne Laughlin and Ted Price are the founders of the region’s two professional theatres: Miracle Theatre and Theatre North West.
-With Anne as producer of Miracle Theatre’s Miracle on South Division Street, The Last Romance, The Fabulous Lipitones, Halfway There, The Birds and the Bees, On Golden Pond and Dancing Lessons just over $675,000 has been raised for local charities.
-Of the 76 plays Anne has produced for Prince George audiences some favourites include Corker, Brindley Town, Lend Me A Tenor, and Miracle on South Division Street.
-Over the years, Anne’s diverse theatre background includes everything from administration to stage management activities.
-From 2011 to the start of the pandemic, Anne worked for the Victoria Playhouse on Prince Edward Island as Stage Manager for the opening productions of their summer seasons.
-Anne received her Diploma in Arts Administration with Honours from MacEwan University in 1994.
+With Anne as producer, Miracle Theatre has raised just over $1,064,000 for local causes and charities.
+Anne and Ted are credited with the largest body of professional theatre work ever created in Northern B.C.
+Of the 78 plays Anne has produced for Prince George audiences, some favourites include Corker, Brindley Town, Lend Me A Tenor, and Miracle on South Division Street.
+Over the years, Anne’s diverse theatre background includes everything from administration to stage management.
+From 2011 to the start of the pandemic, Anne worked for Victoria Playhouse on Prince Edward Island as Stage Manager for the opening productions of their summer seasons.
+Anne received her Diploma in Arts Administration with Honours from MacEwan University.
 She was the recipient of the Joseph Shoctor Award for outstanding achievement.
 She also received the Sid Williams Award for her work with Theatre BC.
+In 2025 Anne was awarded the Province of BC's Citizenship Medal for her philanthropic work and theatre creation for the region.

 Ted Price